GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.md

 4. Adjust assets in the `public/` and `admin/` directories to match current campaign requirements.

 ## Release notes

+### 2.3.23
+- Guarantees the €50 voucher on the 100th spin and the €100 voucher on the 500th spin to align with the updated prize schedule.
+- Bumps plugin metadata and documentation references to version 2.3.23 for release packaging.

 ### 2.3.22
 - Treats any prize lacking a voucher denomination as a fallback outcome so renamed "try again" slices stay available.